 This investment will be passively managed.
-Permissible investments are MSCI EAFE Index commingled funds or Exchange Traded Funds (ETFs).
+Permissible investments are MSCI ACWI ex-U.S. IMI Index commingled funds or Exchange Traded Funds (ETFs).

 In order to ensure adequate diversification and prudently manage the costs associated with the custody of international investments, this investment will be made using a commingled fund.